tarwn/lessthandot-hugo/blogs/content/posts/2014-05-27-automated-deployment-to-azure-hosted-services.md

     Remove the Diagnostics entry in the web.config or add storage settings
   </li>
   <li>
-    In the Project References, select “Microsoft.Web.Infrastructure” and set “Copy Local” to “True”
+    In the Project References, select "Microsoft.Web.Infrastructure" and set "Copy Local" to "True"
   </li>
   <li>
     Create a Hosted Service in the Azure Dashboard